kellyorr/ContinuousRefactor/README.md

 # ContinuousRefactor

-## dding a T-Shirt Sizing Column to JIRA
+## Adding a T-Shirt Sizing Column to JIRA

 ### Add the custom field
 - On any screen in the upper right corner, click the Administration cog icon.